uzzielperez/Physics-for-Physics-Teachers/README.md

 A repository of teaching materials for high school physics.
 Work-in-progress.

+Email <cperez3@crimson.ua.edu> for suggestions or submit a pull request.

 ## Topics
 Suggested order of topics for HS level physics.